StrellyN/WishEngine/WishEngineSystems/README.md

 ## About

-Here you can find all the systems I've personaly developed for the engine.
+Here you can find all the systems I've personaly developed for the engine, and the base engine itself.

-First of all, sorry for not separating all the hpps from the cpps in systems folders, but I couldn't be asked.
-Okay, moving on...

-For each system there's a "DLLInterface.cpp" which defines and implements a function and exports it so it can be accessed from outside the DLL.
-The only thing it does is return a pointer to a new system for the main engine to save and access.

 ## Current Systems